Cebeerre/dnsblocklists/README.md

 > I also provide DNSBunker’s 14-day list as an alternative source.
 Since I don’t know how either project curates or sources their data, using both together might increase coverage but also make lists very large.
 > Blocky will deduplicate entries automatically, but loading these lists alltogether can increase startup times and **memory (RAM) usage**.

-And as per Hagezi's recommendations:
+And as per Hagezi's recommendations from his repo:

 > [!WARNING]
 > These lists are very large and resource-intensive.
 They may cause high memory usage and contain false positives, since some legitimate domains are newly registered.
 Use with caution and whitelist critical services as needed.